 Step 4: Once you click on the connect.. button, Connect to ODBC Data Source window will be opened to select the existing ODBC connection or to create a new one.
-Currently, we don’t have any so, we are creating a new one by clicking on the … button as shown below.
+Currently, we don’t have any so, we are creating a new one by clicking on the … button.

 Step 5: Once you click on the … button, ODBC Data Source Administrator Window will be opened to add a new ODBC connection.
-If you have any then please select it from the list.
-In this example we are adding a new connection so, Click on the Add button.
-Once you click on the Add button, Create New Data Source window will be opened.
+If you have any, then please select it from the list.
+In this example, we are adding a new connection so, Click on the Add button.
+Once you click on the Add button, Create a New Data Source window will open.

 Here we have an option to select the required database from the available list.
-As we said before, we are using SQL Server so we are selecting the DataDirect 7.1 SQL Server Wire Protocol for this example.
+As we said before, we are using SQL Server.
+So we are choosing the DataDirect 7.1 SQL Server Wire Protocol for this example.

-TIP: Please refer Informatica ODBC Connection to understand the steps in detail.
+TIP: Please refer to Informatica ODBC Connection to understand the steps in detail.

-Step 6: This will open the new pop up window called ODBC SQL Server Legacy Wire Protocol Driver Setup.
+Step 6: It opens a new pop up window called ODBC SQL Server Legacy Wire Protocol Driver Setup.
 Here we have to fill the required details to connect with our database.

 - Data Source Name: Please specify a unique name for this ODBC Connection.

-- Description: Please specify the valid description of the connection we are going to establish.
+- Description: An accurate description of the connection we are going to establish.